qtrade-exchange/qtrade-docs/template.md

 <aside class="warning">

-Approving an address will allow the account to withdraw to it with NO CONFIRMATION.
+Any user or API with access to the account can withdraw to approved addresses with NO CONFIRMATION.
 Only approve addresses of wallets you control.

 </aside>